Skip to main content

-Test, learn & optimize.
-Use mathematical proof to optimize your personalized experience for higher performance.
+Test, learn and optimize.
+Use data to optimize personalized experience on your store for higher performance.

 We’ve written an entire guide on what type of recommendation works best for each page and what is the best placement per box.